MBB-team/VBA-toolbox/_wiki/identifiability.md

 Of particular interest here is the relative amount of variance in each estimated parameter that can be explained by variations in simulated parameters.

-Below, we provide concret example on a modified Q-learning model:
+Below, we provide concrete example on a modified Q-learning model, which has 4 parameters:
+- 2 observation parameters (inverse temperature and bias)
+- 2 evolution parameters (learning rate and sensitivity to reward).

 ```
-% demo for a (typical) simulation-recovery analysis.
-% This demo can be adapted when one wants to assess the identifiability of
-% one's generative model.
-Here, we use an augmented Q-learning model, which
-% has 4 parameters:
-% - 2 observation parameters (inverse temperature and bias)
-% - 2 evolution parameters (learning rate and sensitivity to reward).
-% This demo first performs Monte-Carlo simulations (simulate data and
-% invert model), and then regress the estimated parameters on simulated
-% parameters.

-clear all
-close all
-clc

 % set generative model
 nt = 50; % number of trials in the learning task
 f_fname = @f_Qlearn3; % evolution function (Q-learning)